sergei-mironov/vsim/README.md

 VSim
 ====

-VSim is a VHDL simulator project aimed to develop a methods of compiling VHDL code into a high-level language (Haskell).
+VSim is a VHDL simulator project aimed to develop methods of compiling VHDL code into a high-level language (Haskell).
 Currently it is able to compile simple VHDL programs, containing plain integer types, 1-dimentional arrays, records.
 It supports processes, procedures, functions (partly).
 Breakpoints and wait statements should work.

 Simulator compile VHDL into Haskell in several steps.